seaweedfs/seaweedfs-operator/README.md

 The difference to [seaweedfs-csi-driver](https://github.com/seaweedfs/seaweedfs-csi-driver) is that the infrastructure (SeaweedFS) itself runs on Kubernetes as well (Master, Filer, Volume-Servers) and can as such easily scale with it as you need.
 It is also by far more resilent to failures then a simple systemD service in regards to handling crashing services or accidental deletes.

-By using `make deploy` it will deploy a Resource of type 'Seaweed' onto your current kubectl $KUBECONFIG target (the operator itself) which by default will do nothing unless you configurate it (see .
+By using `make deploy` it will deploy a Resource of type 'Seaweed' onto your current kubectl $KUBECONFIG target (the operator itself) which by default will do nothing unless you configurate it (see examples in config/samples/).

 Goals:
 - [x] Automatically deploy a SeaweedFS cluster with 3 masters, N volume servers, and M filers with customizable filer store managed by other operators.